baobuibk/solar-monitoring-system/website/docs/index.md

 ## Contents

-**Preparation** will guide you how to set up a full featured Linux server environment.

 **Installation** will guide you how to deploy Solar Monitoring System to an existing Linux server environment.

 **Architecture** will describe the overall system architecture, how things work together.